Physical Activity

 Benefits of Regular Physical Activity

-- Reduces risk for type 2 diabetes and metabolic syndrome
+- Reduced risk for type 2 diabetes and metabolic syndrome

 Being physically active means choosing programs and activities that work.
 The following links provide useful resources to consider when getting started.